 Schools Partnership Program

 The Schools Partnership Program is a unique education program in K-12 public schools.
-This program is about more than sports, it is a valuable education program that unifies disabled and non-disabled students, via Project Unify, bringing acceptance and respect to their campuses.
+This program is about more than sports, it is a valuable education program that unifies disabled and non-disabled students, via Whole School Involvement, bringing acceptance and respect to their campuses.

 The program takes place during the school day with training and fitness integrated into the classroom.
 Student athletes train and compete in 3 seasonal sports; soccer, basketball and track & field.
 For many, this is their first opportunity to compete, be part of a team or to be cheered on by the family and friends.